-San Diego might just be the perfect place for you.
-Imagine having 70 miles of coastline as your playground, with waves that are perfect for easy surfing and a climate that is conducive to utmost chilling.
+San Diego might be the perfect place for you.
+Imagine having 70 miles of coastline as your playground, with waves perfect for easy surfing and a climate conducive to utmost chilling.

 Come nighttime, get ready to trade your beachwear with something hip and comfortable.
 Experiencing the bustling nightlife is one of the ultimate things to do in San Diego when you’re there.

 The morning after, make sure you have enough energy and high spirits because nature awaits!

 You will never run out of what to do in San Diego because the place is filled with natural treasures you can explore.
 Think trail hiking, boat touring, and sunset watching.